-The fund is not able to process your benefit due to you from the fund, until you have made a decision and inform them of your decision.
-Furthermore the fund is obliged to provide you access to retirement benefits counselling to assist you.
-The format of such counselling could differ from fund to fund.
-If you need any further information pertaining to this right, please contact your fund principal officer or your employer's Human Resources officer.
+The fund is not able to process your benefit due to you from the fund, until you have decided and have informed them of your decision.
+Your member record will become paid-up if no instruction is received after six months from the date of your last contribution.

+Furthermore, the fund is obliged to provide you access to retirement benefit counselling to assist you.
+The format of such counselling differs from fund to fund.
+If you need any further information pertaining to this right, please contact your employer's Human Resources officer.